Misleading labels

 In June 2016, Frédéric Le Manach joined the MSC Stakeholder Council, which was shut down in June 2017 and replaced by a smaller group (the Stakeholder Advisory Board), whose members were selected by… the MSC’s board.

-We have also participated to several consultations.
+We have also participated in several consultations.

 Consultations launched by public authorities: